pytorch/audio/docs/source/tutorial.rst

     Median relative difference is 1.49% between the original and MuLaw reconstucted signals

-Just as in Kaldi, we can apply have a resample transformation.
+Just as in Kaldi, we can resample the signal.

 .. code:: ipython3